 Close enough to kiss

-Your baby should be close enough to your chin that by tipping your head forward you can easily kiss your baby on top of its head.
+Your baby should be close enough to your chin that by tipping your head forward you can easily kiss your baby on top of their head.

 Keep chin off chest

 Ensure your baby’s chin is up and away from its body.
 Your baby should never be curled so that its chin is forced onto its chest as this can restrict breathing.